envisioning/vocab/vocab/cot-chain-of-thought.md

 ---
 category: CORE, BIO
+generality:
+- 0.74
+- 0.715
+- 0.69
+- 0.665
+- 0.64
+- 0.615
+- 0.59
 slug: cot
 summary: Reasoning method employed in AI that mimics human-like thought processes to solve complex problems by breaking them down into a series of simpler, interconnected steps.
 title: CoT (Chain of Thought)
 ---